You must be logged on as an administrator to perform these steps.

 The file system the drive uses is listed on the General tab under File system.

-Open Computer Management by clicking the Start button , clicking Control Panel, clicking System and Security, clicking Administrative Tools, and then double-clicking Computer Management.
+Open Computer Management by clicking the Start button , clicking Control Panel, clicking System and Maintenance, clicking Administrative Tools, and then double-clicking Computer Management.

-In the left pane, under Storage, click Disk Management.
+In the Navigation pane of Computer Management (Local), under Storage, click Disk Management.

 Right-click the partition you want to format, and then click Format.

-In the Format dialog box, under File System, click FAT32, click OK, and then click OK again.
+In the Format dialog box, under File System, select FAT32, click OK, and then click OK again.